aattea14/latin102/quiz1.md

+**Needs revision**

 Part 1: recognizing nouns
 Identify the gender, case and number, and gender of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.

-filiam- feminine noun accusative singular in coniugium- neuter, nominative, singular- means in marriage animo- dative or ablative, masculine, singular uirgine- ablative, feminine, singular parentes- plural, neuter, accusative ad uxorem- feminine, accusative, singular - means to his wife
+filiam- feminine noun accusative singular in coniugium- neuter, nominative, singular- means in marriage  ❌ animo- dative or ablative, masculine, singular uirgine- ablative, feminine, singular parentes- plural, neuter, accusative ❌ ad uxorem- feminine, accusative, singular - means to his wife